tsuru/tsuru/docs/using/deployment.rst

-operational system level dependencies, like the Nokogiri Ruby gem or MySQL-Python package, tsuru bootstraps units as clean as possible, so you also have to declare those operational system requirements you need on a file called requirements.apt.
+operational system level dependencies, like the Nokogiri Ruby gem or MySQL-Python package, tsuru bootstraps units as clean as possible, so you also have to declare those operational system requirements you need on a file called ``requirements.apt``.
 This files should have the packages declared one per-line and look like that:

 ::

     python-dev
     libmysqlclient-dev

+If you need to add new repositories for installing system level dependencies, create a file called ``repositories.apt``, with a repository per line.

 2. Configuration With Environment Variables
 +++++++++++++++++++++++++++++++++++++++++++